Content warning: This page contains information about relationship and sexual violence.

 - Washington University has staff devoted to LGBTQIA activities and resources.
-Travis Tucker Jr., Associate Director of Campus Life, works with students, faculty and staff to create a welcoming and supportive environment for all members of the campus community.
-Please contact Travis with any questions you may have or explore additional WashU LGBTQIA+ resources.
+Please contact CDI with any questions you may have or explore additional WashU LGBTQIA+ resources.

 - Habif Health and Wellness Center recognizes you have a right to respectful, culturally competent health care and will provide LGBTQIA friendly practitioners upon request.

 - The Washington University RSVP Center is dedicated to offering student-centered, trauma-informed care, support and resources to LGBTQIA students.
 In addition, we offer training that acknowledges and addresses the prevalence of violence as well as the unique barriers and concerns affecting students in the LGBTQIA community.

 As with any other sexual assault, assault against LGBTQIA people can include forced penetration, oral sex or other unwanted sexual activity with a body part or other object, and it may occur within the context of an otherwise consensual relationship.
 LGBTQIA people may be assaulted or abused by someone of any gender and any sexual orientation.
 Victims experience the same emotional reactions, and are in need of the same support and intervention services, as different-sex assault survivors.